-1) Library: Your Library radio plays you all tracks you’ve ever scrobbled to your profile, or tracks by artists you’ve added to your Library otherwise.
-You can listen to your own Library radio or to other users’ stations.
+1) Library: Your Library station plays you all tracks you’ve ever scrobbled to your profile, or tracks by artists you’ve added to your Library otherwise.
+You can listen to your own Library or to other users’ stations.

-2) Recommendations: The Recommendations radio is a personal station for you, which lets you listen to the artists that have been recommended to you by Last.fm.
+2) Recommendations: Recommendations is a personal station for you, which lets you listen to the artists that have been recommended to you by Last.fm.
 You can view and manage your recommendations here.

 3) Global Tags: Global Tag stations play all items all users have tagged with a specific tag.

-4) Similar Artists: Similar Artist radio plays music which is similar to a given artist.
+4) Similar Artists: A Similar Artist station plays music which is similar to a given artist.
 Similar artists are automatically created based on our users’ listening habits; also see: How are similar artists calculated?
-These radio stations are not endorsed by any artist.
+These stations are not endorsed by any artist.

-5) Neighbourhood: Neighbourhood radio stations play music from your or other users' neighbours' libraries.
+5) Neighbourhood: Neighbourhood stations play music from your or other users' neighbours' libraries.

-6) Groups: A group’s Member Radio plays music from the group members’ libraries.
+6) Groups: A group’s Member station plays music from the group members’ libraries.

-7) Mix Radio: The tracks you’ll hear on Mix Radio have been selected in three different ways: some are brand new recommended tracks; others are tracks that you haven’t scrobbled before, but by artists that you know already; and the rest are simply tracks that you know already.
+7) Mix: The tracks you’ll hear on your Mix station have been selected in three different ways: some are brand new recommended tracks; others are tracks that you haven’t scrobbled before, but by artists that you know already; and the rest are simply tracks that you know already.
 More info here.

-8) Friends Radio: a station of music made up of tracks from your Last.fm friends’ libraries.
+8) Friends: A station of music made up of tracks from your Last.fm friends’ libraries.

-There are different reasons why you might get a “no content” or “not enough content” error when listening to the radio:
+There are different reasons why you might get a this error when trying to listen to a station on Last.fm:

-Therefore, please check that the radio station you’re listening to has enough playable content – at least 45 tracks by 15 different artists – as otherwise it might run out of content for you due to these licensing restrictions.
+Therefore, please check that the station you’re listening to has enough playable content – that's at least 45 tracks by 15 different artists.

-If it’s your own radio station that gives you this error (such as your Library radio, or Mix radio), you’ll need to add more tracks to it so that it won’t run out of content too quickly.
+If it’s your own station that gives you this error (such as your Library or Mix), you’ll need to add more tracks to it so that it won’t run out of content too quickly.

-If you come across tracks, or even artists on Last.fm that you can’t listen to as they’re not available to play – this is when they’re not marked with a play icon – but that have other listeners, this is because these users have scrobbled their own music files when listening to them with their own media player on their computer.
+If you come across tracks, or even artists on Last.fm that you can’t listen to as they’re not available to play, but that have other listeners, this is because these users have scrobbled their own music files when listening to them with their own media player on their computer.

 By scrobbling your music, information about the artist, album and track names is sent to Last.fm, and based on this information many statistics, like an artist’s tracks charts or the top listeners are generated.
 You can read more about this here in the “What is scrobbling?”
 FAQ.